t-anderson21/blog/_posts/2024-03-07-data-curation.md

 # Display the DataFrame
 print(nominal_gdp_df)
 ```
-If this was sucessful here's what the header of what my data looked like:
+If successful here's what the header of what my data looks like:

 ![Nominal GDP Head](assets/img/NominalGDP Header.png)
 assets/img/NominalGDP Header.png